Metadata

 If you are contracted as a network penetration tester by a company, you generally want to operate stealthily and fly under the radar of the network defenders.
 If you are noticed by the target’s Security Operations Center (SOC) team, you may be blocked by the SOC which would negatively impact your ability to conduct your contracted penetration test.

-To make a request to retrieve the metadata, you can use either your browser as the HTTP client and type the URL into the browser’s address bar or you can use a command line HTTP client such as curl .
+To make a request to retrieve the metadata, you can use either your browser as the HTTP client and type the URL into the browser’s address bar (as you have been doing before this point) or you can use a command line HTTP client such as curl .

-The request URL should be structured as http://[hostname]:[port]/latest/meta-data/[endpoint] per the AWS guide on how to retrieve the instance metadata.
+The request URL should be structured as http://[hostname]:[port]/latest/meta-data/[endpoint].
 In this case the hostname and port are provided to you in the challenge and the endpoint would be the “Category” column in the AWS instance metadata documentation page.

 This service helps AWS system administrators identify the properties and traits of an AWS EC2 instance, enabling programmatic administration or process automation.